Earth sets behind the lunar surface, photographed by the Artemis II crew, April 6 2026.

 Methane is responsible for roughly 30% of current global warming.
 Unlike CO₂, it dissipates within a decade, which means reducing methane emissions today produces measurable climate benefits within years, not generations.

-Quantum sensing systems are approaching the point where they can identify atmospheric methane with extraordinary sensitivity.
-But measurement alone is not enough.
-Without a verified, standardised, audit-ready data layer, operators cannot act, regulators cannot enforce, and markets cannot price the risk.
+Methane is now measured from satellites, aircraft, ground sensors and operator inventories, and the readings rarely agree.
+Measurement alone is not enough.
+Without a verified, standardised, audit-ready data layer, operators cannot act, regulators cannot enforce and markets cannot price the risk.

 The gap is not in the sensors.
 It is in the infrastructure that turns their outputs into accountable intelligence.
 We are starting with methane, but the same layer applies to every emission that regulation will eventually demand we measure properly.